1.0 INTRODUCTION

 There

-is strong indication that after 15 years of MDGs, the numbers of primary
+is a strong indication that after 15 years of MDGs, the numbers of primary

-schools had remained static, and there was very little increase in number of
+schools had remained static, and there was very little increase in the number of

-amongst them were inaccurate data and lack of policy guides: either way there
+The key inadequacies are the inaccurate data and a lack of policy guides: either way, there

 was gross misinterpretation and representation of data from the start.